Injuries: If you suffered one of the following injuries after receiving a Stryker hip replacement, you may have a claim for compensation:

 In 2014, Stryker established a global settlement fund for patients who underwent early revision surgery due to failed hip components from Stryker’s Rejuvenate and AG II hip replacement systems.
 The terms of this settlement agreement were developed through a process called mediation, where one or more neutral parties are assigned to help the plaintiffs and defendants hash out their differences and peaceably compromise on a resolution that benefits both sides.

-According to reports on the official Stryker settlement websites, the mediation process conducted in the Experimental Bellwether Mediation Program ordered by Judge Brian Martinotti was intense and included Stryker representatives hearing out heartbreaking, emotional testimony from victims who had their lives and families torn apart by complications from failed hip implants.
+According to reports on the official Stryker settlement websites, the mediation process conducted in the Experimental Bellwether Mediation Program ordered by District Judge Brian Martinotti was intense and included Stryker representatives hearing out heartbreaking, emotional testimony from victims who had their lives and families torn apart by complications from failed hip implants.
 The resulting settlement agreement offered a base settlement amount of $300,000 per failed hip.

 This settlement could be increased for individual patients who, in addition to requiring revision surgery, suffered additional complications or hardships from their failed implant, such as heart attack, stroke, or infection.
 These “enhancements” to the base settlement could be reduced depending on factors such as the age and previous health status of the patient in question–for example, smokers received a reduction.
 Additional lawsuits have continued to arise, however, and in 2016 Stryker decided to extend the settlement claim period and to add more money to the global settlement fund for these earlier hip devices.